 How to Keep Your Recycled Electronics Off the Grey Market

 You never want to believe it could happen to you.
 When hiring a company to securely destroy a product or prototype, it is assumed that the vendor has a pretty solid understanding of how important it is to ensure your product will not enter the grey market.
 However, time and time again companies fall victim to unauthorized grey market distribution of their products when they thought they had taken proper precautions.
-One study revealed that gray market sales could exceed $40 billion annually (1).
+One study revealed that grey market sales could exceed $40 billion annually (1).

 The “grey market”, which is also referred to as the parallel market, is defined as the situation when a product is sold through a legal, but unauthorized channel.
 The difference between the grey market and the black market is the black market involves illegal or counterfeit products whereas the grey market deals with legitimate products being sold when they shouldn’t have been.